 The Supreme Court is part of the "checks and balances" system put in place in the Constitution to separate powers within the political system and avoid any one of the three pillars dominating.

-However, since Supreme Court Justices are nominated by the President and confirmed by Congress, the make-up of the court is inherently political.
+However, since Supreme Court Justices are nominated by the President and confirmed by the Senate, the make-up of the court is inherently political.
 Republican presidents tend to nominate socially conservative judges, and Democrats favour more progressive ones.
 The Court was already leaning right with five Republican nominated Justices out of nine (including two nominated by President Trump).
 RBG's death could mean that the balance swings to 6 to 3.

 The Constitution doesn't lay down a timetable or detailed rules about the nomination of judges.
 When conservative Justice Antonin Scalia died in February 2016, President Barack Obama wanted to name a new Justice before the November presidential election.
 The Republican majority leader of the Senate, Mitch McConnell, refused to hold confirmation hearings, arguing, “The American people should have a voice in the selection of their next Supreme Court Justice.
 Therefore, this vacancy should not be filled until we have a new president.”
 His action was successful, and Justice Scalia was eventually replaced by Trump pick Neil Gorsuch.

 The situation in 2016 was a Democratic president facing a Republican majority in both houses of Congress.
 And an election seven months away.
 The situation after Ginsburg's death is Republican president, a Democratic majority in the lower house and a Republican majority in the Senate.